-any part of marketing including sourcing of raw materials, staff employment and product advertising and pricing.
+Ethical marketing is about making marketing decisions that are morally right.
+The morality of the marketing decision can encompass any part of marketing including sourcing of raw materials, staff employment and product advertising and pricing.
 Each person's view of morality is different, it is based on personal values and experiences.
-This creates a challenge for companies who want to pursue ethical marketing in a manner that will appeal to customers.
+This creates a challenge for companies who want to pursue ethical marketing in a manner that will appeal to their target market.

 Firms need to make profits, a reduction in production costs increases profit margins.
 Is it morally wrong to negotiate tough contracts with suppliers to reduce production costs when it will reduce the supplier's profit margin?

 Is it morally wrong to disregard the impact of business activities on the environment.
-To find out more about environmental marketing click here.
+To find out more about environmental marketing Click Here.

 Some businesses are set up because the founders feel strongly about an issue and they would like to deal with issue through the business.
 Whilst other businesses pursue ethical marketing because they feel that is what customers expect from them.
-Some consumers buying

 After a company has decided to implement ethical marketing it will

 - Decide which branch of ethics it will subscribe to.

 - Decide how ethical marketing will be implemented.